connor9/aws-security-group-update-for-unifi/README.md

 This script detects changes in your external IP and uses AWS boto library to update the ports in a specific security group for your AWS controller.

+The script will remove ALL entries in a single security group and update them with your external IP and port mappings.

 # Setup

 ## AWS Security Group